w3f/polkadot-spec/docs/sect-finality.md

 :::definition

 **Signed Commitment:**
 `commitment` is a tuple of `(payload, Block Number, ValidatorSetID)`.
 A `signed commitment` is a tuple `(commitment, signatures)`, where `signatures` is a list of optional signatures of the validator set on the SCALE encoded `commitment`.
-Note that the number of signatures in `signatures` maybe less than the length of Validator Set.
+Note that the number of signatures in `signatures` may be less than the length of the Validator Set.

 :::

 ###### Definition -def-num- Witness Data {#defn-beefy-witness-data}
 :::definition

 **Signed Commitment Witnesses** contains the commitment and an array indicating which validator of the Polkadot network voted for the statement (but not the signatures themselves).
-The indicators of which validator voted for the statement are just claims and provide no proofs.
-It also contains signature of one validator on the commitment, which is used only by the subsampling based Light Clients.
+The indicators of which validator voted for the statement are just claims and provide no proof.
+It also contains the signature of one validator on the commitment, which is used only by the subsampling-based Light Clients.
 The network message is defined in [Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment-witness) and the relayer saves it on the chain of the remote network.

 :::
 ###### Definition -def-num- Light Client {#defn-beefy-light-client}